-Stephen Pitti
+tephen Pitti

-Professor of History and American Studies; Director of the Center for the Study of Race, Indigeneity, and Transnational Migration; Head of Ezra Stiles College
+Professor of History and American Studies; Director of the Center for the Study of Race, Indigeneity, and Transnational Migration; former Head of Ezra Stiles College

-Professor Pitti teaches courses in Latino studies, U.S. history, and related subjects.
+Professor Pitti teaches courses in Latino studies, Western history, immigration history, civil rights, and related subjects.
 He is the author of The Devil in Silicon Valley: Northern California, Race, and Mexican Americans (2003) and American Latinos and the Making of the United States (2012), and he is currently writing a book on César Chávez.
-He is an editor of the Politics and Culture in Modern America series, a member of the U.S. Latina & Latino Oral History Journal advisory board, and chair of the National Historic Landmarks Committee.
+He is an editor of the Politics and Culture in Modern America series and a member of the California History editorial board.

-Comparative Ethnic Studies; Radical California; Mexicans and Mexican Americans since 1848; Latina/o Histories
+Race, Radicalism, and Migration in Latinx History; Comparative Ethnic Studies; Radical California; Mexicans and Mexican Americans since 1848; Latina/o Histories

-W. Mark Saltzman Goizueta Foundation
+W. Mark Saltzman

-Goizueta Foundation Professor of Biomedical Engineering and Chemical & Environmental Engineering; Professor of Cellular and Molecular Physiology; Head of Jonathan Edwards College
+Goizueta Foundation Professor of Biomedical Engineering and Chemical & Environmental Engineering; Professor of Cellular and Molecular Physiology

-Professor Saltzman's research is motivated by the desire to create safer and more effective medical and surgical therapies.
+Professor Saltzman's research is motivated by the desire to create safer, more effective medical and surgical therapies.
 He focuses on tissue engineering and on creating better methods for drug delivery.
 He has published three textbooks and more than 250 research papers.
 In 2009 he was awarded Yale's Sheffield Teaching Prize for excellence in the classroom, and his course Frontiers of Biomedical Engineering is available worldwide through the online Open Yale Courses program.

-Physiological Systems; Frontiers of Biomedical Engineering; Biotransport and Kinetics; Physiology of Health Why does teaching these students in particular matter to you?
+Frontiers of Biomedical Engineering; Biotransport and Kinetics; Biological and Physiological Determinants of Health Why does teaching these students in particular matter to you?
 If you can find smart, hardworking students at other places, then what makes these students a "drawing card"?